 As with all medications, drugs for epilepsy can cause side effects for some people.
 People with a learning disability may be more likely to have side effects, because their brain has areas of damage that are more vulnerable to side effects.

-Side effects can include feeling drowsy or sick, having problems with vision or changes in behaviour.
+Side effects can include feeling drowsy or sick, having problems with vision, or changes in behaviour.
 Some people have poor attention, feel restless, or have slow or unsteady movement.
-A person’s mood can also be affected by ASM in some cases.
+A person’s mood can also be affected by ASMs in some cases.

 Can epilepsy impair 'cognitive function'?

 Cognitive function is the process of knowing, thinking, and learning.
-For people with learning disabilities and epilepsy, difficulties with this process are usually due to the underlying cause rather than to the epilepsy itself.
-If a person has stopped having seizures and their drug plan can be kept simple, their cognitive function may be less affected.
+For people with learning disabilities and epilepsy, difficulties with this process are usually due to the underlying cause, rather than to the epilepsy itself.
+If a person has stopped having seizures, and their drug plan can be kept simple, there may be less risk of their cognitive function being affected.

 Easy read information